 A respondent may not obtain copies of union authorization cards by subpoena.
 The identity of card signers is deemed confidential and disclosure would have a chilling effect on union activity.
 See National Telephone Directory Corp., 319 NLRB 420, 421-422 (1995) (judge erred in ordering production of the names of employees who signed authorization cards and attended union meetings, as the confidentiality interests of such employees outweighed respondent's need to obtain their identity for cross-examination and credibility impeachment purposes and could only be waived by the employees themselves).
-See also Chino Valley Medical Center, 362 NLRB No. 32 n.
-1 (2015) (employer violated 8(a)(1) by issuing subpoenas duces tecum to employees encompassing communications between employees and the union, union authorization and membership cards, and all documents relating to the distribution and/or solicitation of union authorization cards); and Wright Electric, Inc., 327 NLRB No. 196 (1999) (employer violated 8(a)(1) by subpoenaing employee authorization cards in a state court lawsuit), enfd.
+See also Chino Valley Medical Center, 362 NLRB No. 32, slip op. at 1 n.
+1 (2015) (employer violated 8(a)(1) by issuing subpoenas duces tecum to employees encompassing communications between employees and the union, union authorization of union authorization cards); Guess?, Inc., 339 NLRB 432 (2003) (employer violated 8(a)(1) by asking an employee during a deposition in a workers' compensation case to reveal the identities of other employees who attended union meetings); and Wright Electric, Inc., 327 NLRB 1194 (1999) (employer violated 8(a)(1) by subpoenaing employee authorization cards in a state court lawsuit), enfd.
 200 F.3d.
 1162, 1167 (8th Cir.
 2000).
-The Board has applied the same rule to forms indicating that employees wanted continued representation by the union.
-See Sheraton Anchorage, 19-CA-32148 et al., unpub.
-Board order issued January 21, 2011 (granting union's special appeal and quashing a respondent subpoena that sought all such forms, notwithstanding that the General Counsel had introduced a few of them for impeachment purposes).